stoiandan/Howdy/README.md

 <img width="1012" alt="image" src="https://github.com/stoiandan/Howdy/assets/10388612/6312fbca-d2ec-463f-834e-2723d5c00472">

 To simulate these machines.
-I've used the `dns-sd` UNIX command to search for Bojour services and resolve the port.
+I've used the `dns-sd` UNIX command to search for Bonjour services and resolve the port.
 I've then used netcat (`nc`) combined with echo to send an 8 byte `UInt` header via `UDP` and a plain-text string (for demo purposes):

 ```zsh